-DALLAS – Today in Aviation, Barbara Harmer made her first Concorde flight in 1993 as the First Officer of the daily London-New York route.
+DALLAS — Today, in 1993, Barbara Harmer made her first Concorde flight as First Officer (FO) of the daily London-New York route.

-British-born Harmer was one of only 17 co-pilots in the British Airways (BA) Concorde fleet.
+British-born Harmer was among only 17 co-pilots in the British Airways (BA) Concorde fleet.
 She left school at age 15 to pursue a career in hairdressing.
-After receiving her type rating on the supersonic jet a few decades later, Harmer was on her way to becoming the first woman to fly Concorde.
+A few decades later, after receiving her type rating on the supersonic jet, Harmer was on her way to becoming the first woman to fly Concorde.

 Early Life in Aviation

-Harmer’s first job in the aviation industry was as an air traffic controller at London Gatwick Airport (LGW) when she was 20 years old.
-Harmer wanted to pursue a law degree at the time, with geography and English Law as two of her A levels.
+Harmer's first job in the aviation industry was as an air traffic controller at London Gatwick Airport (LGW) when she was 20.
+At the time, she wanted to pursue a law degree, and geography and English Law were two of her A levels.

 The soon-to-be pilot started taking flight lessons, earned her Private Pilot License (PPL), and worked as an instructor at Goodwood Flying School.
 Harmer trained for two years and received her Commercial Pilot Licence (CPL) in May 1982.
 She then applied for over 100 jobs before landing a position as a pilot with Genair, a small commuter airline based at Humberside Airport (HUY).